 Do you have any needs or ambitions which are not met by current Commissioned Research services on offer?
 Anything you would like included in them going forward?

 It depends partly on what is possible from a regulatory point of view.
 A more explicit view on the share price target would, of course, be desirable.
 Previously, we have had zero exposure towards international investors because of our limited market cap.
 This is exposure we are not able to attain ourselves, and I wish that we could see a bit more activity from Commissioned Research providers in this field.
 The smaller research providers especially have a rather narrow, Sweden-only focus.
 An even greater reach among retail, institutional and international investors for Commissioned Research would be desirable.

 We have not used our Commissioned Research providers much for help with articulating our equity story, since it is rather straightforward for our company, but I believe this service could be of great value for many other companies.
 Generally, I believe that companies with a significant and perhaps recurring need for new capital have much better possibilities to get funding and interest from investors who could make money from investing in their shares, if they are covered by an analyst.

 For MedCap, which is quite a “boring” company, without stellar organic growth or any cool new technology, the Commissioned Research service is of great value since banks or brokers would not take the time or have the incentive to look into our business.
 I believe you could embrace the nature of our business to create a segment and build model portfolios of “boring” stable companies that will always perform well.
 I think there is a lot more to do in the field of Commissioned Research in order to create even more interest.
 I think the service will evolve strongly in the coming years.

-For more on this topic, please download our study: Nordea On Your Mind – Liquidity drought
+For more on this topic, view how to get access to our report: Nordea On Your Mind – Liquidity drought

 Johan Trocmé | Director, Thematic Research | +46 101 56 34 22 | Analyst info